goyanedelv/mx-mortality-risk/README.md

+# Mexico Mortality Risk Prediction

-XGBoost Classifier Model to predict mortality in Mexico
+- XGBoost Classifier Model to predict mortality in Mexico
+- All used data comes fro public sources